Birth Doula Support

 - What Services Do You Provide?

-Susan Cline Lucey has been practicing as a certified labor doula since 2009 and has attended over 100 births.
+Susan Cline Lucey has been practicing as a certified labor doula since 2009 and has attended over 110 births.
 She is experienced in a wide range of birth scenarios including normal, high-risk, twins, and cesarean birth.
 Susan is well-respected in the birth community of midwives, doctors and nurses as a supportive voice and a wealth of knowledge to help families during this powerful time of birth.
 In 2016 she was a presenter at the UVM Women's Health Conference on the benefits of prenatal and postnatal yoga, and in 2017 was invited by the UVM Midwives to lead a training for local birth professionals on the use of hands-on labor support to increase vaginal birth rates locally.
+This past spring she wrapped up a series of trainings for the UVMMC labor and delivery nursing staff on hands-on labor support.

 A doula is a calming, confident presence and support during the weeks leading up to your birth, during your labor, and in the transitional time postpartum.
 A doula can help you navigate the information coming your way in your labor so that you can make informed decisions about your care.